770305/Virus-GO/README.md

 11.We have three layers of map, you can go to the "+" to up the layers, you can also go to the "-" to down the layers.

 12.After you go through all these three maps, then you win.

+13.You can also input "save" to save the progress of the game.

 For this game, please find the best way to pass and enjoy it!